handle-fi/handle-subgraph/README.md

 ## TODO
 It would be ideal to implement a pre-processor so that when switching network, replacing contract addresses, network name and other related variables can be done automatically from a config file.
 That would require generating the `subgraph.yml` file and another config file to feed the data required by `src/mappings/oracle.ts`.

+## Important notes
+The `startBlock` value for the different mappings in `subgraph.yaml` can be the block at which the Handle contract was deployed for all mappings except for oracles, otherwise the indexer will fail.
+The oracle mappings should start at around 50 blocks after the Handle contract was deployed to prevent errors.